YongoDavid/Demo-2024-April/README.md

 Learning about , how to create an admin panel for (Uderika) Learnig to be a sofrware developer along side working on a web dev project isnt easy.
 The Qwasar sillycon valley platform i am using is challenging but i will pull through.
+I just need to make sure i keep going no matter what.